A Reproducibility Study of "IP Spoofing Detection in Inter-Domain Traffic": Conclusion

 \subsection{Acknowledgments}

 We explicitly thank Franziska Lichtblau and Florian Streibelt for patiently answering our questions during this study.
 Philipp Richter is gratefully acknowledged for concluding remarks.
-We thank Alberto Dainotti and Alistair King for organizing the DUST workshop at CAIDA, which enabled discussions on the results in a wider scope.
+We thank Alberto Dainotti and Alistair King for organizing the DUST workshop at CAIDA, which paved the ground for discussing the results in a wider scope.
 Finally, we thank the reviewers of the ACM IMC 2019 Poster Track for their valuable feedback.

+This work was supported in parts by the German Federal Ministry of Education and Research (BMBF) within the project \emph{X-Check}.